Armed Forces Covenant background

-On the 14 December 2012, a partnership of local organisations came together to state their commitment to support the Armed Forces community, their families and veterans.
+On the 14 December 2012, a partnership of local organisations came together to state their commitment to support the Armed Forces community which includes Serving personnel, veterans, and their families.

-This commitment takes the form of a living partnership document called the Armed Forces Community Covenant.
+This commitment takes the form of a living partnership document called the Armed Forces Covenant.
+Download the Armed Forces Community Covenant document.

 The aim of the Covenant is to remove any disadvantage caused to service personnel, their families and veterans caused by their service and sacrifice for the country.